pwintz/pwintz.github.io/_posts/2023-01-09-choosing-mathematical-symbols.md

 ### Based on the Starting Sound

-When choosing a symbol, it is helpful to choose it such that there is a connection between the symbol and its meaning.
+When picking a symbol, it is helpful to choose it such that there is a connection between the symbol and its meaning.
 The most basic approach is to use the Latin character that starts a word related to the symbol’s meaning, such as $g$ or $G$ for gravity.
 After exhausting the Latin alphabet, the Greek alphabet can be used.
 The name of each Greek letter generally starts with the sound it makes.
 For instance, gamma ($\gamma$ and $\Gamma$) makes a “g” sound, so it would be a reasonable choice for a gravity symbol if $g$ and $G$ are already used elsewhere.
 In the following table, the second column lists possible choices of symbols to represent a object that has a name or description that starts with the sound or letter given in the first column.

 <table>
 <tr>